canonical/ubuntu-pro-client/dev-docs/howtoguides/how_to_release_a_new_version_of_ua.md

     b Create a new entry in the `debian/changelog` file:

       * You can do that by running `dch --newversion <version-name>`
       * Remember to update the release from `UNRELEASED` to the ubuntu/devel release.
-Edit the version to look like: `27.2~21.10.1`, with the appropriate ua and ubuntu/devel version numbers.
+Edit the version to look like: `27.2~21.10.1`, with the appropriate pro-client and ubuntu/devel version numbers.
       * Populate `debian/changelog` with the commits you have cherry-picked
       * You can do that by running `git log <first-cherry-pick-commit>..<last-cherry-pick-commit> | log2dch`
         * This will generate a list of commits that could be included in the changelog.